Reviews You Can Rely On

 Why Trust GearLab

-Lead tester Ian McEleney started playing outside in New England, and over time, like many, he made his way west.
-He now lives and guides in the Sierra Nevada as an AMGA-certified alpine guide and has helped over 1,000 clients select the ideal gear for backpacking, mountaineering, and climbing.
+Lead tester Ian McEleney started playing outside in New England, and like many others, over time, he has made his way west.
+He now lives and guides in the Sierra Nevada as an AMGA-certified alpine guide who has helped over 1,000 clients select the ideal gear for their backpacking, mountaineering, and climbing goals.
 Co-author Jack Cramer is an accomplished climber, former member of the Yosemite Search and Rescue team, and undeniable gear nerd.
 They've both spent the better part of the last two decades in the backcountry, developing the expertise to evaluate all sorts of outdoor gear.
 For this review, they consulted with Appalachian and Pacific Crest Trail thru-hikers, National Outdoor Leadership School alumni, manufacturer reps, and novice backpacker friends to ensure a diverse array of perspectives.

 Recording our thoughts during a field test with the Feathered...